handsomecode/UnityBuildKit/README.md

 ## Usage
 ### To generate a new project
+Currently, Unity needs to be closed for this process to begin.

 1. Create a top-level folder and navigate to it.
 This folder will contain all information about the Xcode and Unity projects.  (_Note: By default, the name of this folder will be the name of the Xcode and Unity projects._)
 ```
 mkdir ExampleProject